-Per stirpes is a legal term of Latin origin (translated as “by roots” or “by branch”) that has to do with the transfer of your assets after you pass away.
+Per stirpes is a legal term of Latin origin (translation is “by roots” or “by branch”) that has to do with the transfer of your assets after you pass away.
 Specifically, it comes into play when the beneficiaries you name in your will die before you do.
 As you build your estate plan, you should understand what the per stirpes designation means and how it can impact your loved ones.

 What Does Per Stirpes Mean?

 Per stirpes is a designation you can include when naming beneficiaries that stipulates how your assets should be transferred if any beneficiaries pass away before you.
 With a per stirpes designation, any amount that you leave for a beneficiary that predeceases you will be passed down evenly to his or her own heirs, usually children.
 Per stirpes generally refers to every person lower down in a family tree, so spouses are generally excluded.

 The phrase generally holds one of the following meanings:

 - going to Jane Doe’s living descendants, per stirpes

 - to my child’s living descendants, per stirpes